xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 @warning This assumes that the corresponding action’s C `struct` is laid out in memory exactly as described in the XKB specification and libraries.
-However, libxkbcommon have changed these `struct`s in various ways, so this assumption is no longer true and the actions defined in the XKB protocol are unsupported.
+However, xkbcommon have changed these `struct`s in various ways, so this assumption is no longer true and the actions defined in the XKB protocol are unsupported.

 <table>